 3) Unwind with a day at the spa.

 It may be rainy outside, but we think that’s a perfect opportunity to get cozy inside and treat yourself to a spa treatment or two!
 Stowe’s world-class spas are available for year-round rejuvenation, but spring is the perfect time to reset your mind and body.
-Stowe Village Massage’s team of expert therapists offer a range of services from deep tissue therapy to Reiki and Shiatsu treatments.
+Stoweflake Mountain Resort & Spa‘s team of expert therapists offer a range of services from deep tissue therapy to Reiki and Shiatsu treatments.
 Relax with a view of Vermont’s highest peak, Mount Mansfield, at The Spa at Spruce Peak.
 There are a variety of ways to unwind and be pampered here with 18 private treatment rooms, a healing lodge and a KidsSpa.
 Or visit Empower Medspa for a medical spa experience that integrates the very best of wellness, technology, and result driven treatments together.

 Insider tip: Update your wardrobe for spring weather and shop at some of Stowe’s local boutiques.
 You’ll find unique styles and items from local and U.S. producers.